Understanding Omega Oils

 What does this mean in our bodies?

-There was a study which indicated that flaxseed oil can contribute to prostate cance.
+There was a study which indicated that flaxseed oil can contribute to prostate cancer.
 I believe this study was flawed, but I would rather error on the side of caution.
-So for men I suggest Evening Primrose Oil.
-However since Flaxseed Oil has a ratio of 3:1 which is the richest source of plant omega 3’s this is my favorite oil for women.
+So for men, I suggest Evening Primrose Oil.
+However, since Flaxseed Oil has a ratio of 3:1 which is the richest source of plant omega 3’s, this is one of my favorite oil for women.

-Whenever a person eats a plant source of omega oils such as flaxseeds, their body has to extract and convert the oils so they can be used.
-When taking fish omega oils, the fish’s body has already done the extraction and is therefore more bioavailable.
+Whenever a person eats a plant source of omega oils, such as flaxseeds, their body has to extract and convert the oils into EPA dn DHA so they can be used.
+When taking fish omega oils, the fish’s body has already done the extraction and is therefore more bio-available.

 There are many people who are taking oil based supplements who are not getting the full benefit from them.
-Taken without a protein and the oils can actually cause stress on the liver.
+When taken without a protein the oils can actually cause stress on the liver.

 The reason for this is that fats are oil soluble and the blood is water soluble.
 To understand the significance of this, think about trying to wash oil off of a pan.
 The water can't transport the oil.
 Soap is needed to emulsify (make the oil particles smaller), so that the water can wash away the oil.

 So it is with the blood and oil supplements.
 To remedy this, take oil soluble supplements with a protein so it encourages the liver to produce and release bile salts (much like the soap) which will then help emulsify the oils so the blood can transport them to the tissue instead of them settling in the liver.
 Good sources of protein are: Nuts, Seeds, Legumes/ Beans, Meats, Eggs.